Lifts for Commercial Buildings

 Our bespoke passenger lifts aim for a combination of effortless public usability, and design that reflects the beauty of the surrounding environment.
 Most important, our designs will work within the architectural constraints of the building we’re working with.

-Disabled Access Lifts for Commercial Buildings
+Wheelchair Lifts for Commercial Buildings

 The Equality Act 2010 requires that people with limited mobility, or those using a wheelchair, can access places of work, or public buildings.
 This may require adjustments to the building to remove obstacles to access, or to enhance it.
-The use of platform lifts helps to make commercial buildings inclusive, rather than exclusive environments.
+The use of platform lifts make commercial buildings inclusive, rather than exclusive environments.

 - Step Lift.
 Used to provide access for wheelchairs and their users up short flights of steps.
 If you have steps in the approach to your building, or split-level flooring within, the step lift is a simple and elegant response.
+This durable installation can be installed internally or externally.

 - Inclined Lift.
 Many stairlifts require the user to leave their wheelchair in order to use them.
 The inclined platform lift allows the wheelchair user to remain in their wheelchair.
 When not in use the platform folds back allowing for foot traffic.
+It can be installed internally or externally on straight, curved, or spiral stairways.

 - Vertical Platform Lift.
 This enclosed cabin platform lift looks like a small passenger lift but doesn’t require a lift shaft for installation.
 This makes it a flexible, good-looking solution for access to multiple floors.
+It can be installed inside or out, with custom finishes to match the style of the building.

 Refurbishing or Modernising Legacy Lifts for Commercial Buildings